AskeCarstensen/STM32-Getting-started/README.md

 ## Chapter 4 Timers

-- What is timers
+- Timers

 - How to initialize a timer

-- How to use timers to tigger intterupt
+- How to use timers to trigger interrupt

 ## Chapter 5 Communication xx

 - How to configure Usart

-- Setup putty for serial communication
+- Setup STM32CubeIDE for serial communication

 - How to trasnsmit over sieral from the nucelo board